 While the National Baseball Hall of Fame has given Cooperstown a sporty reputation, there is far more to discover in this town beyond the outfield.
-Imagine award-winning craft beer, art galleries, and music, all wrapped into a charming lakeside village.
+Imagine award-winning craft beer, art galleries, music, and outdoor adventure all wrapped into a charming lakeside village.
 From Ommegang to Glimmerglass, here is your perfect weekend getaway in Cooperstown.
-Remember to social distance and wear a mask as required by state guidelines.
-Call ahead and check websites and social media to make sure attractions are open and available.
-Advanced tickets or reservations may be required.

 FRIDAY